Dillon Brooks NBA Preview vs. the Kings

-Dillon Brooks will hope to make a difference for the Houston Rockets on Saturday at 8:00 PM ET, against the Sacramento Kings.
+Dillon Brooks will hope to make a difference for the Houston Rockets on Monday at 8:00 PM ET, versus the Sacramento Kings.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.